ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 Tseng, Peter – PhD, Assistant Professor of Electrical Engineering and Computer Science

 Our research group develops next-generation, electromagnetic tools to remotely monitor and manipulate living systems.
-At the bodily scale we are creating integrated, wearable analytical devices that can monitor unique parameters from the body, such as our nutritional intake.
-At the tissue and cellular scale we are developing high-throughput screening tools to better understand excitation-contraction coupling in living networks.
-Finally, we are investigating novel techniques to remotely actuate living systems via magnetism (i.e. with magnetogenetics).https://engineering.uci.edu/users/peter-tseng
+On the bodily scale we are creating integrated, wearable analytical devices that can monitor unique parameters from the body, such as our nutritional intake.
+On the tissue and cellular scale, we are developing high-throughput screening tools to better understand excitation-contraction coupling in living networks.
+Finally, we are investigating novel techniques to remotely actuate living systems via magnetism (i.e., with magneto genetics).

 Ulloa, Chulie – MD, MSc, Assistant Professor of Pediatrics and Microbiology & Molecular Genetics, Infectious Diseases (PRIME-LC Faculty)